lczech/gappa/doc/md/taxonomy-tree.md

 ## Description

-The command takes a taxonomy as input, and converts it into a tree in `Newick format`, which can for example be used as a (taxonomic) constraint for tree inference.
+The command takes a taxonomy as input, and converts it into a tree in `Newick` format, which can for example be used as a (taxonomic) constraint for tree inference.
 This is particularly useful for a set of sequences that each have a taxonomic assignment.